Analysis | After the Massachusetts Senate race, it will be even tougher for Democrats to tamp down primary challenges from the left

 Morse got 50,000 votes, or at least 41 percent, which is not negligible against a powerful House chairman who was leading the effort to get President Trump’s tax returns.
 (The Supreme Court halted Congress’s efforts.)

 Massachusetts was the last big primary for Democrats in 2020.
-As the Democratic National Convention took pains to show, there is every reason to believe that a truce is coming now between the left and the center, aimed at defeating Trump and trying to retake the Senate, as well as make gains in the House Democrats’ majority.
+As the Democratic National Convention took pains to show, there is every reason to believe that a truce is coming now between the left and the center, aimed at defeating Trump and trying to retake the Senate, as well as make gains in House Democrats’ majority.
 It’s even possible that Democrats could control the White House and both chambers of Congress in January.

 But as The Post’s Dan Balz has reported, there’s also every reason to think the party has a fragile truce between its wings.
 And liberals see their wins and even some of their losses this summer as all the more reason to keep pushing the party to the left.